 The spikes of white or pinkish flowers are attractive but brief.
 However, they do attract bees, butterflies, and even birds.
 Most Mints are hybrids and will not grow true from seed.

-Fresh leaves are a nice complement to lamb, fish, poultry, and vegetables such as peas, new potatoes, and carrots.
+Fresh leaves are an excellent complement to lamb, fish, poultry, and vegetables such as peas, new potatoes, and carrots.
 Mint also blends well with green or fruit salads and beverages such as punch, lemonade, and tea.
-Two very well-known drinks, mint julep and Cuban Mojito, both depend on spearmint for their cool zest.
+Two very popular drinks, mint julep, and Cuban Mojito, both depend on spearmint for their cool zest.
 Freeze Mint in cubes for iced tea.
 You can also preserve it in vinegar or dry it for potpourri or sachets.